 Raw Materials Company is an industry leading battery-recycling company.
 Established in 1985, RMC employs more than 60 people in the community of Port Colborne, Ontario.
 Raw Materials Company is a registered battery hauler and processor with the Resource Productivity & Recovery Authority (RPRA) under Ontario Regulation 30/20.
-The collection, transportation, and processing of primary and rechargeable consumer batteries in Ontario weighing less than 5kg is funded by battery producers.

 Did you know?

 Raw Materials Company uses a mechanical process that separates all of the components of a primary battery so they can be properly recycled.
 The recovered materials are used to make new products saving our earth's finite resources and the energy needed to mine them from ore.

 Find out more about our technology and how together we are turning waste into a valuable resource.